 As my friend, author and speaker, Ted Rubin, says, “Customer Service is one of the only times you have 100% of your customer’s attention.
 Don't waste the opportunity!”

 Several years ago I was helping one of the software companies I’m invested in to find out how we could grow revenues.
 As part of this process I first wanted to know what customers felt about the service we offered, so I emailed all our customers with a short survey, including the following question:

 One bright spark replied…

 I don’t enjoy using your software, but it is the cheapest on the market.

 So, from one smart response I learned that I needed to improve my product and charge more for it!

 If you take the time understand the diversity of your customers, then you’ll be in a better position to find solutions that fulfil their needs.
 But, in my opinion, the secret to long-term success is to create a constant feedback loop where customers can continue to engage with you and are encouraged to do so.
 Whether you’re a train operator, run an ecommerce site or you’re an education provider, make sure that as you seek to improve your service, you’re also increasing the ease with which users can make themselves heard.
 A good way I’ve seen this referred to is ‘creating a frictionless customer experience.’

 And the best part is: if you can create this constant cycle of listening, understanding and improving it will become a process that gets easier and more effective over time.

 In this TEDx Talk I explain the phenomenon of how society is programmed not to listen to how products and services could be improved.
 I go on to give examples of how applying the crowdsourcing of ideas can drive significant customer service improvement in business, healthcare and public services.

 The streetwise mba is a programme for leaders who want to be more inclusive: to lead diverse teams, serve diverse customers and work with diverse stakeholders.
-The programme is delivered by Common Purpose in partnership with Transport for London.
 Find out more.